Make Entity store available as a Data Lake

 Functionality noted in this topic is available to targeted users as part of a private preview release.
 The content and the functionality are subject to change.

-- Entity store data in Microsoft Azure Data Lake (full push): Available in Platform update 23 (Restricted)
+- Entity store data in Microsoft Azure Data Lake (full push) - Available in Platform update 26.

-- Entity store data in Azure Data Lake (trickle feed): Available in a future platform update
+- Entity store data in Azure Data Lake (trickle feed) - Available in Platform update 28.

 Automated Entity store refresh

 You need to enable automated Entity store refresh before enabling Data Lake integration.

 Go to System administration > Set up > Entity store.

 On the Entity store page, a message indicates that you can switch to the Automated Entity store refresh option.
 This option is managed by the system.
 An admin doesn't have to schedule or monitor the Entity store refresh.